PierreChouteau/DeepLearningWithAudio/05_samplernn/training/azure_samplernn.md

 ./dlwa.py samplernn train --input_name your_name/samplernn-inputs_chunks --model_name  your_name/mysamplernnmodel  --preset lstm-linear-skip
 ```

-This command line will start the SampleRNN training and it will save the trained checkpoints and logs into DeepLearningWithAudio/utilities/dlwa/models/samplernn/**your_name/model_name** and it will save the generated audio into DeepLearningWithAudio/utilities/dlwa/generated/**your_name/model_name**.
+This command line will start the SampleRNN training and will save the trained checkpoints and logs into `models/samplernn/your_name/model_name`.
+It will also saves the generated audio into `generated/your_name/model_name`.

 Note:
 - *your_name/samplernn-inputs_chunks* and  *your_name/mysamplernnmodel* should be replaced with your own folder names.
 - `--preset lstm-linear-skip` is the default choice with dlwa script.
-It can be changed with [custom argument](../../utilities/dlwa/README.md#custom-argument-extraargument)
 - By default, this command use specific parameters.
 For example, the default sampling rate is specify as 16000Hz, so if you want to use another sampling rate, you will need to use custom and extra parameters.
 See [custom and extra arguments with dlwa](../../utilities/dlwa/README.md#custom-argument-extraargument).